 Other research has proven the same thing countless times.
 Following a high-fat diet simply deprives your body of carbohydrate, which forces it to use more fat for fuel.
 As long as you’re eating the same number of total calories, though, it’s going to burn dietary fat, and leave your body fat untouched.

-The bottom line is that eating more fat only makes your body burn more dietary fat, and it has no impact on your body composition unless it helps you eat fewer calories.
+Summary: Eating more fat only makes your body burn more dietary fat, and it has no impact on your body composition unless it helps you eat fewer calories.

 Many claim that eating more fat gives you a “metabolic advantage.”